vedoalfarizi/soccer-api/readme.md

 10. import postman collection `Soccer API.postman_collection.json` and environment `Soccer API.postman_environment.json`
 11. make sure you use Soccer API for postman environment
 12. open Soccer API collection and send request
+13. If you want to check unit test and code coverage, run `npm run test:watch` in terminal